 Yet this statement raises two difficulties.
-First, it is unfortunately possible to reverse Morton’s statement: what if, finally, the lack of a radical outside to the capitalist system was precisely the capitalist fantasy, the technological-capitalist program informing the financial sphere?
+First, it is, unfortunately, possible to reverse Morton’s statement: what if, finally, the lack of a radical outside to the capitalist system was precisely the capitalist fantasy, the technological-capitalist program informing the financial sphere?
 Second, I am not at all sure that the main strategy of romanticism was to turn nature into a transcendental principle.
-The fact, quoting Morton, that nature “wavers between the divine and the material,” between “essence” and “substance,” has to be understood not as a theoretical weakness or a dead end, as Morton thinks (EN, 14, 16), but as a problem, etymologically speaking: what is thrown (ballein) before (pro) us is what we have to deal with.
+The fact, quoting Morton, that nature “wavers between the divine and the material,” between “essence” and “substance,” has to be understood not as a theoretical weakness or a dead end, as Morton thinks but as a problem (Ecology without Nature 14, 16); etymologically speaking, what is thrown (ballein) before (pro) us is what we have to deal with.
 Maybe the reduction of nature to a pure material product or to the supernatural, namely the divine, represents two bad solutions to this problem; maybe nature is a milieu encompassing these two extreme existential states.
-In order to highlight my approach, I would like to focus on two figures of Romanticism: Victor Hugo, and Jean-Jacques Rousseau.
+In order to highlight my approach, I would like to focus on two figures of Romanticism: Victor Hugo and Jean-Jacques Rousseau.

-Hugo’s works illustrates my definition of romanticism as a space of fundamental polarities: the last lines that the poet wrote were “c’est ici le combat du jour et de la nuit,” “here is the struggle between day and night” – “here” being a place such as the Earth or Hugo himself (E, 464-465).
-All Hugo’s poetry is the affirmation of an infinite darkness, redeemed in extremis by the superior infinity of God: we are “lost in the deep unfathomable night;” but “fleetingly,” we can “glimpse, lit up by some flare of light, / The glass pane of Eternity” (E, 271).
+Hugo’s works illustrate my definition of romanticism as a space of fundamental polarities: the last lines that the poet wrote were “c’est ici le combat du jour et de la nuit” (here is the struggle between day and night)—“here” being a place such as the Earth or Hugo himself (Essential 464–65).
+All of Hugo’s poetry is the affirmation of an infinite darkness, redeemed in extremis by the superior infinity of God: we are “lost in the deep unfathomable night;” but “fleetingly,” we can “glimpse, lit up by some flare of light, / The glass pane of Eternity” (E 271).
 In a text titled “Préface philosophique,” Hugo situates humankind as a milieu between two forms of darkness: the “impenetrable” Earth and the “immeasurable” sky.
-Yet darkness also constitutes humankind’s interiority and, in this sense, humankind is a “microcosmos” (OC, 340, 370).
-In the dark universe through which rare illuminations persist, everything is continuous, “immanent” (a term Hugo keeps repeating), there is no gap between life and death:

-Everything, even rot, is mixed with vitality… Nothing comes to an end; everything that ends one thing sketches another one; all the dead give birth (OC, 346).
-Yet the following lines disrupts this feeling of continuity:
+Yet darkness also constitutes humankind’s interiority and, in this sense, humankind is a “microcosmos” (Œuvres Complètes 340, 370).
+In the dark universe through which rare illuminations persist, everything is continuous, “immanent” (a term Hugo keeps repeating); there is no gap between life and death: “Everything, even rot, is mixed with vitality . . .
+Nothing comes to an end; everything that ends one thing sketches another one; all the dead give birth” (OC 346).
+Yet the following lines disrupt this feeling of continuity:

-Nothing amalgamates, everything is balanced … the interstice is the law of being; more or less density, that’s the whole difference between the stone and the cloud; granite is a fog; the ax that cuts a head is a vapor; between two atoms, as between two universes, there is space; and the interval is as impassable from the molecule to the molecule in the infinite from below as from the sun to the sun in the infinite from above.
-Explaining is not more possible than denying (OC, 346).
+Nothing amalgamates, everything is balanced . . . the interstice is the law of being; more or less density, that’s the whole difference between the stone and the cloud; granite is a fog; the ax that cuts a head is a vapor; between two atoms, as between two universes, there is space; and the interval is as impassable from the molecule to the molecule in the infinite from below as from the sun to the sun in the infinite from above.
+Explaining is not more possible than denying (OC 346).

-This is Hugo’s ontology: 1.
-Everything communicates, immanence reigns, in a fundamentally dark form; 2.
-Yet communication is not fusion: a spacing – recall the terms “space,” “intervals” or “interstices” - prevents entities from melting into an indistinct magma; 3.
-In this regard, what is communicated is not a common substance, but a common interval.
-As with everything else, the Earth, the ocean, or the sky, nature is subjected to a form of polarization through which a non-melting communication occurs, that is to say, the communication of darkness, of the immeasurable.
-In a text entitled “Préface de mes œuvres et post-scriptum de ma vie (Preface of my Works and Post-Scriptum of my Life)”, Hugo argues that nature
+This is Hugo’s ontology: 1) Everything communicates, immanence reigns, in a fundamentally dark form.
+2) Yet communication is not fusion: a spacing—recall the terms “space,” “intervals,” or “interstices”—prevents entities from melting into an indistinct magma.
+3) In this regard, what is communicated is not a common substance but a common interval.
+As with everything else—the Earth, the ocean, or the sky—nature is subjected to a form of polarization through which a nonmelting communication occurs, that is to say, the communication of darkness, of the immeasurable.
+In a text entitled “Préface de mes œuvres et post-scriptum de ma vie” (Preface of my Works and Post-Scriptum of my Life), Hugo argues that nature